-- Preparing the required gear for the trip
+- Prepare the gear required for the trip

-- Assembling the gear and loading the car
+- Assemble the gear and load the car

 The absolutely first thing to do is to choose the camping trip’s destination.
 If you plan to make the trip on your own, the choice is easier, as you know where you’d like to go.
 However, if you plan a camping trip with friends or family with kids, it is important to choose and plan a destination that everyone agrees on.
 This way, you avoid any tensions during the trip, and everyone will be happy.